Parikshit-Vyas/webd-concepts/README.md

 * password grant
 * client credentials grant

+## JWT (JSON Web Token) :

+## Cookies , Session and Tokens
+* Cookies : unique identifier (has session id, username and password) for each session and it is randomly generated .
+It is stored on our system and everytime we visit site again , our browser sends cookie again to check if it is still valid.
+But if we logout , our cookie is deleted and session invaldiated.
+* Session : Time frame of us being active on site.
+* Token : Similar to access token in OAuth

+We visit FB and allow storing login credentials , that credentials are stored in cookies on our system and used when login again.
+Different websites have different session expiration time : like fb can have months whereas banks have some minutes.

+Cookies are not trusted much because they come from client side and not from server's db.

 ## CORS (Cross origin resource sharing) :
 No 'Access=control-allow-origin' header is present in request.
 Every request has header with it .
 When we try to access resources from different domains (origins) .. accessing resources of domain A.com in domain
 B.com.
 Header has info about HOST , Method etc ..